 Finally, in addition to these high-level strategic priorities, the Board recommended maintaining funding levels, at minimum, for all other Department budgetary line items, and supported total maintenance funding for the State Universities and Community Colleges, including a 3% increase distributed through a performance-based funding formula.

-These recommendations will be considered by the Executive Office and Governor’s Office as they prepare the Governor’s Budget Recommendation for all of state government.
+These recommendations will be considered by the Executive Office of Education and the Governor’s Office as they prepare the Governor’s Budget Recommendation for all of state government.